 Some handy tips and tricks for Edit in Game.

-If you’ve used Create a World long enough, then you already know what Edit in Game is.
-Initially, it seems pretty straightforward.
-Just click on the EIG icon, wait for it to load, and you’re good to go.
+Initially, working with EIG seems pretty straightforward.
+Just click on the EIG icon, wait for TS3 to load, and you’re good to go.
 However, there’s a right way and a wrong way to use EIG.
 The right way will make completing your world very easy.
 The wrong way will wind up causing you a lot of headaches and frustration in the way of crashes and corrupted lots.
 Since we want to make world building as fun and efficient was possible, let’s look at the best ways to avoid such problems:

 Why?
 First of all, the more times you save in EIG, the greater potential there is for it to crash and introduce glitches and other problems later on down the line into your world.
 Because of this, it’s best to save your world in EIG in as few passes as you can.

-Another reason why you should save EIG this way is that the more stuff you have in your world, the longer the save.
+Another reason why you should save in this way is that the more stuff you have in your world, the longer the save.
 When you’re first starting out, saving after every little thing is not such a big deal.
 At most you’ll be waiting a minute or two for your world to save.
 But once your world has terrain painting, roads, lighting and well over a dozen lots, you’re going to be sitting there for 10-15 minutes each and every time you save.
 Because of this, it doesn’t make sense to waste time spending 15 minutes just to save a window or two that you added to one lot.

 In CAW, there’s a neat little tool called the clone tool that allows you to duplicate lots.
 It’s okay to clone blank lots, but don’t clone lots that you’ve built houses and buildings on.
 The reason why is that the cloned lots will turn up with glitched doors and windows that don’t show up in live mode.
 So, to create multiple instances of the same house or structure, save it to library, make as many blank lots as you need in CAW, open EIG, then place the house from your library to each one of the new lots you created.